virtuozzo/cloudscripting-docs/docs/creating-templates/conditions-and-iterations.md

 ##Iterations
 <b>ForEach.</b>
-The main iterable object is ForEach.
+The main iterable object is *ForEach*.
 Its map:

 ```
 {